MGamalE/GitSheet/README.md

 	- Fast Forward (have one parent)
-		> In case you have not any new commits added after the last isolation feature branch, in this case you make the HEAD (active/current head) move to refer to the last commit in the isolation feature branch.
+		> In case you haven't added any new commits  (from master, or any branch you created the new branch from it) after the last isolation feature branch, the HEAD (active/current head) move to refer to the last commit in the isolation feature branch.

 	 <p align="center">
 	<img src="https://github.com/MohamedGElsharkawy/GitSheet/blob/main/screenshot/ff.png" width="250" height="250">